echasnovski/mini.nvim/README.md

     repeat_jump = ';',
   },

-  -- Delay (in ms) between jump and highlighting all possible jumps.
-Set to -- a very big number (like 10^7) to virtually disable highlighting. highlight_delay = 250,
+  -- Delay values (in ms) for different functionalities.
+Set any of them to -- a very big number (like 10^7) to virtually disable. delay = {
+    -- Delay between jump and highlighting all possible jumps highlight = 250,

+    -- Delay between jump and automatic stop if idle (no jump is done) idle_stop = 1000000,
+  },

+  -- DEPRECATION NOTICE: `highlight_delay` is now deprecated, please use -- `delay.highlight` instead
 }
 ```